mattds/mvc/README.md

 ###Routing

 By design, the mvc package does not provide custom url routing.
 This functionality is sufficiently catered for by the http package and external packages such as Gorilla mux.
-An example of how to handle a route by an action is given below:
+An example of how to handle a route via an action is given below:

 ```go
 http.HandleFunc("/", HomeControllerAction((*HomeController).Index).ActionHandler)